-For covered services that have a benefit limitation, you pay the full cost of any services you get after you have used up your benefit for that type of covered service.
+For covered services that have a benefit limitation, you also pay the full cost of any services you get after you have used up your benefit for that type of covered service.
+Any amounts that you pay after you have reached the benefit limitation do not count toward your annual out-of-pocket maximum.